justin-napolitano/data-blog/content/blog/feasibility_study_shipping_carbon/index.md

 ### Price of Transport

-The price of transport is fixed at 12.00 USD per 100 km per tonne as suggested by this [source](https://ieaghg.org/docs/General_Docs/Reports/PH4-30%20Ship%20Transport.pdf).
+The price of transport is fixed at $12.00 USD per 100 km per tonne as suggested by this [source](https://ieaghg.org/docs/General_Docs/Reports/PH4-30%20Ship%20Transport.pdf).
+A rough estimate for the total cost per tonne from London to Houston is about USD $936.00.
 For reference the cost to transport standard freight from China to the United States ranges from $5,000 to $8,000 USD in total per tonne; or $5.00 to $8.00 USD per Kilo in total.
-These data were recorded in 2022.
-The 12.00 USD per tonne recorded seems low.
-I would like to complete another study to verify the source.

 ### Industrial Applications

-Another study must be completed to estimate the value of CO2 to industrial applications in order to comment on the validity of shipping it to the US in order to sell on the open market.
+Another study must be completed to calculate value of supercritical CO2 to industrial applications in order to attempt to justify shipping CO2 such large distances.
+Simply, shipping such large quantities of CO2 to simply store it is most likely unreasonable, however, at only about $316,665 USD average cost per voyage it is a reasonable figure if proper incentives are in place.

 ### Carbon Storage

-Shipping large quantities of CO2 to store in the US is most likely unreasonable.
-Especially considering that unused coal mines in Germany could serve the same purpose as any in the United States.
-That said, at only about $1,468 USD average cost per voyage it is actually quite reasonable for international corporations to ship excess CO2 to the United States if tax incentives are offered to offset the cost of shipping.
-I can envision the emissions captured by US companies in Europe being shipped back to the United States in order to reduce tax liability.
+Based on this model, it is somewhat reasonable to transport CO2, especially if the US incentivises companies that do so.
+Nonetheless, at $50-$60 carbon tax credits per tonne captured (verify this data), it would be unfeasible to account for the high cost of shipping across the Atlantic under current programs.

 ## Limitations of the Model

 ### Accounting for the Return Trip to Port

-It is important to note that I did not account for the differential costs for the return trip to a European port.
-I need to revise top reflect historic trends.
-Nonetheless, the model as it is fairly accurate.
+It is important to note that I did not account for the differential costs for the return trip to a european port.
+Though, the cost of shipping per ton was fixed at 12.00 USD, doubling distance of travel may double pricing.
+That said, it would be unlikely for ships to return to port empty.
+I would expect tankers to be refilled with LNG for return.
+Nonetheless, this is a slight methodological that should be improved upon.

 ### Cost to Transport

 The cost to transport per 100 km is fixed at 12.00 USD as suggested by this [source](https://ieaghg.org/docs/General_Docs/Reports/PH4-30%20Ship%20Transport.pdf).
 It accounts for the cost of liquification, shipping costs, and port fees.
 The source however, was published in 2004.
-The costs may have been reduced by technological advance and demand for super critical CO2 for industrial applications.
+The costs may have been reduced by technological advance and demand for super critical CO2.

 ### Volumes of Transport